Ingenico-IND/magento19x-checkoutjs/README.md

 # magento19x-checkoutjs

-Download the the .tgz file and install via magento connect manager
+Download the the .tar file and install via magento connect manager

 Refer the installation document as well